BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.” - Matthew 5:17 (KJV)

 [Fufill; Meaning Live a Perfect Life (The Holy Torah), Prophesy as The True Living G-d in The Flesh,Lead a Perfect Holy Ministry, Passover Lamb, Be betrayed, Brutally Tortured and Murdered to be Resurrected, Ascend into Heaven, Returning to Father G-d,  Adonai YHVH Jehovah Almighty to Sit as HIS Right Hand; Outpouring HIS Spirit to indwell in HIS People (Chosen), Believers (Called), (Accepted)]

+“For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect.” - Matthew 24:24 (KJV)

+(Elect = Chosen)

 “And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.” - John 1:14 (KJV)